MENU

 Share

-Steve Forrer lives in Easton, is former Dean and Vice Chancellor of University of Maryland Global Campus, is currently a mediator for the Maryland District and Circuit Courts.
-Questions can be submitted here for Steve to answer in this column.
-He also accepts private mediations.
+Steve Forrer, the former dean, and vice-chancellor of the University of Maryland Global Campus, is currently a mediator for the Maryland District and Circuit Courts.
+Questions can be submitted at www.doncastermediation.com/contact for Steve to answer in this column.
+He also accepts private mediation.

 Share